aiidateam/aiida-tutorials/docs/pages/2019_IIT_Mandi_India/sections/first_taste.rst

 .. tip::

-   You can view the structure either `online <http://crystallography.net/cod/9008565.html>`_ or by executing the ``jmol 9008565.cif`` command on the virtual machine.
+   You can view the structure either `online <http://crystallography.net/cod/9008565.html>`_ or by executing the ``jmol 9008565.cif`` command on the virtual machine (or preferably on your local machine for better performance in case that ``jmol`` is installed).

 ..
 Let jason/jianxing test speed of SSH forwarding - potentially mention jupyter